Kushagra-Yadav/LEETCODE_POTD/README.md

 }}

+12-02-2024
+{{
+We will have majority element always remaining if we cancel it will other element let's heave freq=0 then the index element is majority and increase freq else we decrease or increase freq At then end element is majority element

+}}
 {{
 16-01-2024
 Maintained map for checking presence of element and its index ,that is,where it is stored in a vector.